 This post may contain affiliate links.
 Please read our disclosure policy.

-“Weโve made more loaves of this zucchini bread than I can count.
+“We’ve made more loaves of this zucchini bread than I can count.
 Friends and family delight in the rich, moist treat.
-We like to toss a slice or two in the toaster oven to warm and gently crisp the bread, and eat it as it is, with peanut butter, ghee, or even extra chocolate chips.
 So yummy!”

 My take

-We also puree some of the zucchini with oil and eggs.
-That traps enough moisture to create a tender crumb that still has tons of flavor.
+Plus, we puree some of the zucchini with oil and eggs.
+That traps enough moisture in an emulsion to create a tender crumb that still has tons of flavor.

 what's in it